9ovindyadav/invoiceGenerator/readme.md

 # Invoice Generator

+## Project Features
+1. Get Data as a JSON response from Google sheets
+2. Generate new PDF's from response data such as invoices or anything you want with your personal template
+3. Send Email to each user with there generated PDF via SMTP Server

 ## Google sheet as a API
 - Getting JSON response
 - First row as a key and others as a value